Ghoussel/password-generate/README.md

-#Password generating tool
+<h1>Password generating </h1>
-is a tool that generates 1000 passwords at high speed consisting of letters and numbers, and it is programmed in the Python language# password-generate
+tool is a tool that generates 1000 passwords at high speed consisting of letters and numbers, and it is programmed in the Python language# password-generate